Privacy Breach Protocol

 All employees and agents of the PPSC are responsible for protecting personal information to which they have access.
 They are responsible for ensuring, to the greatest extent possible, that privacy breaches do not occur, and for reporting them when they do occur.

-ATIP Counsel - The Counsel, Ministerial and External Relations Secretariat, provides privacy-related legal advice to the ATIP Coordinator, the ATIP Manager, and PPSC managers.
+- The Corporate Counsel, Ministerial and External Relations Secretariat, provides privacy-related legal advice to the ATIP Coordinator, the ATIP Manager, and PPSC managers.

 Personal Information - Personal information is defined by section 3 of the Privacy Act as information that is about an identifiable individual that is recorded in any form.